 Businesses differ; therefore, there really isn’t a general average cost of commercial auto insurance.
 Commercial auto insurance cost depends on a number of factors, including how much coverage you require.

-Common limits, coverage, and costs with the rider having a clear driving record:
+Common limits, coverage, and costs with the rider having a clean driving record:

 There are several factors that can drive the $750 rate to the $1,200 rate: